top of page

 Cognitive Warning Signs:

-• "I can handle just one drink/pill/hit"
+• "I can handle one drink."

-• "My situation is different from other addicts"
+• "My situation is different."

-• "I've been sober long enough to prove I'm cured"
+• "I've been sober long enough."

-• "Recovery activities are no longer necessary"
+• "Recovery activities aren't necessary."

 Social Warning Signs:

-• Spending time with people who use substances
+• Spending time with substance users

-• Visiting locations associated with past substance use
+• Visiting triggering locations

-• Lying about activities or whereabouts
+• Lying about activities

 • Increasing conflict in relationships